pyeventsourcing/eventsourcing/README.md

 Configure "production" environment using PostgresSQL infrastructure.
 The example below also uses zlib to compress stored events and AES to encrypt stored events.
-It is assumed that the database and database user have already been created.
+It is assumed the database and database user have already been created, and the database server is running locally.

 ```python
 import os